isomerpages/ogp-pioneerpri/_signature-programmes/Talent Development.md

 ---
 # Talent Development

-<p>We believe that every child is uniquely different and potentially a talent in some specific area/s.
+We believe that every child is uniquely different and potentially a talent in some specific area/s.
 They have the potential to grow and shine, and possess aspirations to achieve their goals and dreams.
-In Pioneer, we make every effort to identify and understand their needs and interests, and make provisions to nurture their specific talent/s.</p>
+In Pioneer, we make every effort to identify and understand their needs and interests, and make provisions to nurture their specific talent/s.

-<p>Our Talent Development Programme (TDP) follows Dr. Treffinger's Levels of Service (LoS) approach and is designed to help students develop their potential to the fullest.
-To do so, we adopt a two-pronged approach:</p>
+Our Talent Development Programme (TDP) follows Dr. Treffinger's Levels of Service (LoS) approach and is designed to help students develop their potential to the fullest.
+To do so, we adopt a two-pronged approach:

 <ol>
 <li>Guide and mentor students in their learning journey of discovery, understand, pursue and stretch their interests and strengths, and</li>
 <li>Inculcate essential foundational skills to be a passionate learner, confident communicator and critical thinker who are rooted in values.</li>
 </ol>

-<p>Customised and differentiated programmes are offered to students at 4 tiers, ranging from programmes for the whole school population to targeted programmes that cater to the specific needs of different students.&nbsp;</p>
+Customised and differentiated programmes are offered to students at 4 tiers, ranging from programmes for the whole school population to targeted programmes that cater to the specific needs of different students.

 ![](/images/PPS2021%20Photoshoot%2020%20of%2031.jpg)